TYPO3/Fluid/Documentation/Usage/Components.rst

     final class ComponentCollection extends AbstractComponentCollection
     {
-        // Using this member property as a runtime cache (this is not mandatory,
+        // Runtime cache to prevent reading/parsing the JSON file multiple times
-        // but saves performance when multiple Components are involved for shared access) private ?array $designTokens = null;
+        // this is not mandatory, but increases performance with multiple components private ?array $designTokens = null;

         // ...